saeedlk/cocktails-app/README.md

 Containerize the app
 I include a Dockerfile for this purpose.
 All you have to do is that you run this command:

-  docker built -t "<your-chosen-name>" /your/path/to/directory
+  docker built -t '<your-chosen-name>' /your/path/to/directory

 If you already are in the directory you can use this: